-The change to enable Colleges of Applied Arts and Technology (CAATs) and universities to be able to deliver baccalaureate nursing degree programs collaboratively or independently (i.e. a stand-alone degree program) was discussed at the September 2020 Council meeting.
-Minister Romanow, in his announcement on February 11, 2020, indicated that this new government policy will allow more choice for students and give institutions greater autonomy and flexibility over their programs, while maintaining excellence in nursing education.
-Council was advised that a draft regulation amendment would be provided for review and circulation at the December 2020 Council meeting.
+The change to enable Colleges of Applied Arts and Technology (CAATs) and universities to be able to deliver baccalaureate nursing degree programs collaboratively or independently1 (i.e. a stand-alone degree program) was discussed at the September 2020 Council meeting.
+Minister Romanow, in his announcement on February 11, 2020, indicated that this new government policy will allow more choice for students and give institutions greater autonomy and flexibility over their programs, while maintaining excellence in nursing education.1 Council was advised that a draft regulation amendment would be provided for review and circulation at the December 2020 Council meeting.

 Subsequently, CNO received a letter from Ontario's Minister of Health directing CNO to move forward expeditiously to make the necessary regulatory amendments to authorize CAATs to offer standalone baccalaureate programs in nursing.
-The Minister's letter requested https://news.ontario.ca/en/release/55741/ontario-offering-greater-choice-for-nursing-students amendments be brought forward at the December Council meeting and, if approved, be submitted to government before the end of December 2020.
+The Minister's letter requested amendments be brought forward at the December Council meeting and, if approved, be submitted to government before the end of December 2020.